lonelydawn/angular-column-filter/README.md

 'data' is a two-dimensional array, it make up the tbody.

 ## notice
 You must notice that filter is used for transforming some column to be a filter, so its key can't out of index of data or field's length.
-Then you must know the data[i]'s length equals field's length.
+Then you must know the data[i]'s length equals field's length and the same index of both array is consistent on type.

 ## end
 OK,that's all.Then u can take a try!